Megakuul/beastos/README.md

 NIX_STORE_DIR=/mnt/nix/store nixos-install --root /mnt --flake /mnt/etc/nixos#desktop
 ```

-Reboot the system and you successfully installed nixomaticon
+Reboot the system and you successfully installed the beast 🎉

+> [!TIP]
+> You can just add your local nix module to the `modules` list to apply additional configurations to your system.

 ## Q & A